 Magazine customer stories

-Here are some examples of how some magazines choose their paper - best practises - together with some inspiration and recent trends.
+Here are some examples of magazine publishers' choices - best practises - together with facts about recent trends and usage.